 To return to your homepage select Home.

-From your homepage, you can complete other transactions or select the myGov icon to return to myGov.
+From your homepage, you can complete other transactions or select Return to myGov to go back to your myGov account.

 For your privacy and security, sign out when you’ve finished using your myGov account.

 We have other guides to help you.
 Read about help for myGov, online accounts and mobile apps.